IdentifyService

 Verification

-Pass identity verification once.
+Pass identity verification for your connected wallet.
 Use the proof anywhere.

 Verification Flow